TheophileMt92/theophile-mouton/about me.md

       Hi, I'm Theo!
 I am a <strong>freelance data scientist</strong> and researcher with a PhD in macroecology.
     </p>
     <p>
-      My journey has taken me through crown institutes, universities, and international organisations.
+      <a href="https://www.theophile-mouton.com/work%20experience/" style="text-decoration: underline;">My journey</a> has taken me through crown institutes, universities, and international organisations.
     </p>
     <p>
       Adept in <strong>scientific writing</strong> and utilizing <strong>advanced programming</strong> and <strong>computer modelling</strong> tools, I've consistently transformed data or ideas, into impactful research findings.
     </p>
     <p>
-      I'm <strong>currently accepting new consulting projects</strong> and would love to help transform your data challenges into opportunities.
-Reach out to discuss how we can work together to achieve your organization's objectives.
+      I'm <strong>currently accepting new consulting projects</strong> and would love to help transform your data challenges into opportunities. <a href="mailto:theophile.mouton92@gmail.com" style="text-decoration: underline;">Reach out</a> to discuss how we can work together to achieve your organization's objectives.
     </p>
   </div>
   <div class="profile-picture-container">